YueLiPicasso/OCanrenTutorial/README.md

 # OCanrenTutorial

+(work in progress)

-A tutorial on using OCanren (work in progress)
+A tutorial on using OCanren.

+I assume the reader knows OCaml.